garglk/garglk/INSTALL.md

 - CMake
 - pkg-config (or compatible, such as pkgconf)
 - Qt (5 or 6)
+- fmt
 - Fontconfig
 - FreeType
 - libjpeg (8 or newer) or libjpeg-turbo (2.0 or newer)
 - libpng (1.6 or newer)
 - zlib

+fmt is technically not a requirement, as Gargoyle includes its own header-only copy, but using Gargoyle's copy will slow down the build and produce a larger binary.
+By default Gargoyle will use a system fmt if it finds one.
+This can be overridden with the `WITH_BUNDLED_FMT` configure option (see below).

 In addition, if you want sound support, there are two backends: SDL and Qt.
 For SDL, you will need SDL2 and SDL2\_mixer.
 For Qt, you will need